dukha/trans2017/app/views/help/application/administrator/publishing.html.md

-##Publishing Translations
+##Introduction to Publishing Translations
 <%=raw(render :partial => $APPLICATION_HELP_VIEW_DIR + "shared/horizontal_menu") %>
-* At the moment, publishing is done to an in memory database called Redis.
+* Publishing is done to an in memory database called Redis.
 This is very fast and perfect for serving translations.
 * Redis only knows the key(which includes the language) and the translation
 >>For example one Dutch translation is
->>>*nl.activerecord.attributes.course.start_date* __Begin Datum__
+>>>*nl.activerecord.attributes.course.start_date* __Begin datum__
 * For more information about Redis go to [Redis Databases](<%=redis_databases_help_path%>).
 * If translations are to be published then decide whether the whole version needs to be published or just a few languages are now ready to publish.
 >>Accordingly you can publish a Whole version by going to menu / Publishing / [Publish Application Version](<%=redis_databases_path%>).